Breast Augmentation

 About the Procedure

 Upon consultation, Dr Dower will speak transparently about the expectations and risks of the procedure.
-Once the goals for surgery are established, you will work together to decide the most effective incision location, implant type, and implant position for your desired result.
-The surgery is performed under general anesthesia and typically utilizes dissolvable stitches, eliminating the need for stitch removal.
+Once the goals for surgery are established, you will work together to decide the implant type and implant position for your desired result.
+The surgery is performed under general anaesthesia and typically utilizes dissolvable stitches, eliminating the need for stitch removal.

 Implant Size and Shape